Your Front Door to Flathead Valley Recreation

 Whether it’s a family on a walk, single-track mountain bikers, horseback riders or kids learning about nature, folks of all ages regularly enjoy the Foy’s to Blacktail Trails at Herron Park, less than 10 minutes from downtown Kalispell.
-Our goal is to secure permanent public access to this popular area right outside the “front door” of many Flathead Valley residents.
 This easily accessible forested area is also the gateway to timberlands extending south to Blacktail Mountain above Lakeside.

 - To secure historic access to trails and lands connecting Herron Park to the forest lands at Blacktail Mountain

 - To provide for long term stewardship of these trails

 - To accomplish this mission through voluntary means

 What We’re Doing